melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 2023-2032.
 Forecasts based on the alternative catch streams project that the stock will remain above the target threshold of 40% through 2032 given either the base model or “high” states of nature (Table \@ref(tab:DecisionES)).
 Given the low state of nature, the stock remains below the target threshold of 40% throughout the 12-year forecast under all four catch scenarios.

 The STAT cautions that the GMT projections for catches in 2021-2022 (210 mt per year) exceed the maximum sustainable yield according to both proxies ($B_{40\%}$ and $SPR_{50\%}$) as well as the MSY value based on the estimated value of steepness (Table \@ref(tab:referenceES)).
 The southern California stock is above target biomass, so the GMT catch levels are unlikely to result in significant stock declines over a 2-year period.
 However, similar catch levels would exceed the overfishing limits (OFL) for 2023 and beyond (Table \@ref(tab:projectionES)), and would be unsustainable in the long term.
-Given recent and projected near-term exploitation levels, and especially if vermilion and sunset rockfishes continue to be managed as part of the minor shelf rockfish complex, the STAT recommends regular monitoring of total mortality for these two species to avoid excessive stock depletion and potential loss of yield.
+Given recent and projected near-term exploitation levels, and especially if vermilion and sunset rockfish continue to be managed as part of the minor shelf rockfish complex, the STAT recommends regular monitoring of total mortality for these two species to avoid excessive stock depletion and potential loss of yield.